Plantar Fasciitis: Heel Pain Symptoms and Treatment

 • Timely injection of platelet-rich plasma (PRP) according to doctor’s recommendation

-Is Surgery Necessary?
+Is Plantar Fasciitis Surgery Necessary?

 Most patients respond to non-surgical treatments and recover.
 If pain persists after six months, the doctor may consider endoscopic plantar fascia release surgery.

-Is Prevention Key To Pain-Free Heel?
+Is Prevention Key To Pain-Free Heels?

 For long-term care of your heel, preventive measures may be the way to help keep the condition from getting worse: